TartarusDevtech/DeFiExample/README.md

-# DeFiExample
+# Compound DeFi

-A practical example repository for developing, testing, and demonstrating decentralized finance (DeFi) smart contracts using Solidity and Vyper.
+A practical solution repository for developing, testing, and demonstrating decentralized finance (DeFi) smart contracts using Solidity and Vyper.
 This project is intended for developers who want to experiment with DeFi protocols such as Compound, Chainlink, and flash minting on Ethereum mainnet forks.

 ---